Resolutions with conical slices and descent for the Brauer group classes of certain central reductions of differential operators in characteristic $p$: Frobenius twist and differential operators

-We see that the natural operation of the tensor product mixes all the $p$-curvatures, so we would like to consider $\L(X,\a)$ for all $\a$ at the same time.
-Namely we define the stack of groupoids $\L(X)$ by $\L(X)(U)= \sqcup_{\a} \L(X,\a)(U)$, or in other words $\L(X)=\sqcup_{\a} \L(X,\a)$.
-It is then endowed with a symmetric monoidal structure $\otimes:\L(X)\times \L(X)\ra \L(X)$ which turns it into a \textit{stack of Picard groupoids} or a \textit{Picard stack}.
-For the formal definition and a very good introduction to Picard stacks see (\cite{SGA}, 1.4).
-Briefly, \textit{Picard groupoid} is a groupoid $\P$ endowed with a functor $+:\P\times\P\ra \P$ together with functorial isomorphisms $\tau:X+Y\isoto Y+X$, $\sigma:(X+Y)+Z\isoto X+(Y+Z)$ which turn it into what is called {\em associative strictly commutative monoidal functor}, and such that the functor $X\mapsto X+Y$ is an isomorphism for all $Y\in Ob(\P)$.
-The typical example of Picard groupoid is given by the groupoid $\mr{Pic}(X)$ of line bundles on $X$ with the natural structure of the tensor product.
-This example also explains the name for the definition.
+We see that the natural operation of the tensor product adds $p$-curvatures, so to have such an operation available we need to consider $\L(X,\a)$ for all $\a$ at the same time.
+Namely we define the stack of groupoids $\L(X)$ by $\L(X)(U)= \sqcup_{\a} \L(X,\a)(U)$.
+It is then endowed with a symmetric monoidal structure $\otimes:\L(X)\times \L(X)\ra \L(X)$, which turns it into a \textit{stack of Picard groupoids} or a \textit{Picard stack}.
+In our treatment of Picard stacks we follow the classical source (\cite{SGA}, 1.4).
+In short a \textit{Picard groupoid} is a groupoid $\P$ endowed with a functor $+:\P\times\P\ra \P$, together with functorial isomorphisms $\tau:X+Y\isoto Y+X$, $\sigma:(X+Y)+Z\isoto X+(Y+Z)$ which turn "$+$'' into an {\em associative and strictly commutative functor} (following the terminology of {\em op.cit.}), and such that the functor $X\mapsto X+Y$ is an isomorphism for all $Y\in Ob(\P)$.
+The typical example of a Picard groupoid is given by $\mr{Pic}(X)$: the groupoid of line bundles on $X$ with the "$+$''-operation given by the tensor product of line bundles.